-- Successful completion of a professional (post bachelors) or doctorate degree program; - Successful completion of a master's degree program; - Successful completion of a bachelor's degree program; - Successful completion of an associate's degree program; - Successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in the awarding of an associate's degree, but that is acceptable for full credit toward a bachelor's degree at any institution or - Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program.
+- Successful completion of a professional (post bachelors) or doctorate degree program; - Successful completion of a master's degree program; - Successful completion of a bachelor's degree program; - Successful completion of an Associate's degree program; - Successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in the awarding of an Associate's degree, but that is acceptable for full credit toward a bachelor's degree at any institution or - Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - Home School, Private, and Non-Accredited Transcripts and Diplomas

-Home School, Private, and Non-Accredited Transcripts and Diplomas
+Statement on Home School, Private, and Non-Accredited Transcripts and Diplomas

-In states where home schooling is permissible under state law, the College will accept home school diplomas and/or transcripts as proof of graduation.
+In states where homeschooling is permissible under state law, the College will accept homeschool diplomas or transcripts as proof of graduation.
 However, because home school curricula and state compulsory attendance requirements may vary, the College will take additional steps to ensure prospective students are prepared for collegiate-level coursework.
 Graduates of home schools or any other school treated as such under state law who wish to use a high school diploma as proof of graduation must take one of the following college-approved assessments and earn a qualifying score for admittance to the College.
 The following is a list of assessments and required scores for consideration into a program of study offered by the College.

-ACT: 16

-SAT: 1250

-TEAS: 56
+ACT: 16SAT: 1250TEAS: 56

-Wonderlic Basic Skills Test (WBST)
+- Wonderlic Basic Skills Test (WBST)

-Verbal = 303 Quantitative = 294
+- o Verbal = 303

+- o Quantitative = 294

-GED/TASC/HiSET or any other state approved high school equivalency exam
+- GED/TASC/HiSET or any other state approved high school equivalency exam